SRCantona/Image_classification/README.md

 # Image Classification Task

 ## 📋 Introduction
 This project focuses on **Image Classification**, where the goal is to build a model capable of classifying images.
-However, the current implementation is adapted to classify **Arabic letters** using a dataset available [here](https://huggingface.co/datasets/SRCantona/Arabic_letters).
+However, the current implementation is adapted to classify **Arabic letters** using a dataset available.

 The solution leverages **PyTorch** and a pre-trained **ResNet18** model, modified to handle grayscale images representing Arabic characters.
 This document details the process, from dataset preparation to model evaluation.